TheJacksonLaboratory/diachromatic/docs/digest.rst

 .. figure:: img/output_export.png

-If you did not perform the design using GOPHER, you will have to `setup a new project`_.
-It's sufficient to specify the parameters within the *Data sources* section and to selected used enzyme within the *Design parameters* section.
-If you prepare the digest map in this way, all digests will be marked as inactive, and for some features of Diachromatic, you will need to change the digest file to indicate which digests where chosen for enrichment (for instance, with a Python script).
+If you did not  design CHC probes using GOPHER, you can still use diachromatic, but will need to create file with the same format.
+It is easy to do so with the GOPHER software.
+First, `setup a new project`_, and then specify the parameters in the *Data sources* section and the restriction enzyme in the *Design parameters* section.
+If you prepare the digest map in this way, all digests will be marked as inactive (i.e., not enriched with capture probes).
+In order to use some features of Diachromatic, you will need to change the digest file to indicate which digests where chosen for enrichment (for instance, with a Python script).

 .. _setup a new project: https://gopher.readthedocs.io/en/latest/02_gui_data.html